 - Host a holiday or seasonal meal with fun games.
 Maybe build and/or decorate a gingerbread house.

 - Host a potluck dinner and watch a traditional holiday movie: Die Hard is great for those who like to be festive earlier than the rest of your family.
 Home Alone, A Christmas Carol, and National Lampoon’s Christmas Vacation are all classics.
-The tradition is your to choose.
+The tradition is yours to choose.
 With my family each year we watch White Christmas while we decorate the tree.

 - Plan a big walk with hot chocolate or boozy coffees, maybe even to find some Christmas Lights.

 - Host a bake-off or a holiday cookie exchange!
-My favourite way is to get as many people together that wants to participate- lets us six people as an example.
-Each person has to bake six dozen of whatever cookie or treat they will be baking, for each participant.
+My favourite way is to get as many people together that wants to participate, lets say six people as an example.
+Each person has to bake one dozen of whatever cookie or treat they will be baking, for each participant.
 So six participants – six dozen treats.
 Twelve friends = twelve dozen cookies for each person to bake.
 In the end, everyone gets one dozen of each kind!
-It’s a fun way to get your holiday baking on.
-And it’s always a hoot to try all the flavours with your family to see which one is everyone’s favourite!
+It’s a fun way to get your holiday baking on, and it’s always a hoot to try all the flavours with your family to see which one is everyone’s favourite!

 When thinking of an individual, imagine the chores or responsibilities they are committed to on a weekly or seasonal basis.
 Basically, you are doing your best identify tasks you can take on to make life easier for them, and get a visit in during the process.

-Do you have an elderly grandma?
-Maybe you can do a bit of yard work for her and offer to get rid of the bags of leaves or branches when you are done.
-You will probably get a nice visit, and some exercise out of it.
-Plus, not that it is expected, but grandmas always seem to put a little picnic together for you when you are outside working away.
+Do you have elderly grandparents?
+Maybe you can do a bit of yard work for them and offer to get rid of the bags of leaves or branches when you are done.
+You will get a nice visit, and some exercise out of it.
+Plus, not that it is expected, but grandmas always seem to put a little picnic together for you when you are outside working away. =D

 So when referring to offering to do some yard work for your grandparents, maybe draw a picture of you raking leaves and a picture of a utility trailer filled with bags.
-You can write “Coupon valued at an afternoon of yard work, and removal of yard waste.
+You can write “Coupon valued at: one afternoon of yard work, and removal of yard waste.
 Valid for one year until Christmas returns”.
 If you really wanted, you could provide a gift box with some garbage bags.
 You could make the coupon up to be more of like a “golden ticket” to be found among tissue or confetti when they open the gift.

-Inspiration and Ideas for Acts of Service to gift Family and Friends
+Inspiration and Ideas for Acts of Service to gift your Family and Friends

 Here are some acts of services that works well as gifts:

-- Offer to take them on an experience such as:
+- Offer to take them out for an experience on you, such as:

 - Go to a seasonal play or movie at the local theater